esr360/One-Nexus/README.md

 Create a new file in the `unit-testing/js`.
 For this example, we will be testing the One-nexus [`app.isValidSelector.js` function](https://github.com/esr360/One-Nexus/blob/master/assets/tools/js/app.isValidSelector.js).
 In this example the file will be called `isValidSelector.js`, living at `unit-testing/js/isValidSelector.js`.

-Import the newly created file into `unit-testing/js/tests.js` (which already exists):
+Require the newly created file into `unit-testing/js/tests.js` (which already exists):

 ```js
 require('./isValidSelector.js');